Last updated on 09.10.2021

 Pladask Elektrisk Fabrikat

-A lighter version of the FORM2, this pedal features 16 algorithms focusing on granular synthesis and modified sample playback, including time stretching, pitch shifting with time stretching, freeze and shuffling effects, glitching sample playback and a beat repeater.
+A lighter version of the FORM2, this pedal features 16 algorithms focusing on granular synthesis and modified sample playback, including time stretching, pitch shifting with time stretching, freeze and shuffling effects, glitching sample playback, and a beat repeater.
+The Hold modes produce Swell, pitch shifter reverb, filtered reverb, and a stuttering reverb as well.

 Deep Space Devices Trigonaut